Punch tools are very useful in the world of DIY and craft projects. From punching holes in paper to creating custom notepads or decorative tags.

 7. Roll Pin Punch

-Also, it typically doesn’t come with an attached hammer.
-This can be really helpful.
-This is because it makes the job a lot easier.
+Also, it typically doesn’t come with an attached hammer, which can be really helpful because it makes the job a lot easier.

 8. Pin Punch

-Punch tools are used for creating holes in metal or other materials.
-Unlike other types of punches, pin punches typically have a single pointed tip at the end that’s a round taper.
+Punch tools are used to create holes in metal or other materials.
+Unlike other punches, pin punches typically have a single pointed tip at the end that’s a round taper.

-When you strike the pin punch with a hammer, it can produce clean holes in material up to 2 thick and 3/4 deep.
+When struck with a hammer, the pin punch can produce clean holes in material up to 2 thick and 3/4 deep.

 The most common type of pin punches is the ball nose style.
 It is combined with an expander die to create a series of side-by-side holes.